 Only a certain number of iOS devices are capable of accessing iOS 14.
-Thankfully, Apple has continued its long tradition of supporting devices way past their usual use-by date, and this year, iOS 14 is available on an unprecedented number of iPhones.
+Thankfully, Apple continued its long tradition of supporting devices way past their usual use-by date, and iOS 14 was available on an unprecedented number of iPhones.
 Make sure you have one of the following iPhones before you start the process of downloading and installing iOS 14.

 - iPhone 6S, iPhone 6S Plus, and iPhone SE (first-gen)

 - iPhone 7 and iPhone 7 Plus